1kastner/conflowgen/docs/background.rst

 In :numref:`generation-process`, the process diagram of the software is shown.
 First, an SQLite database is picked for persisting the user input and the generated container flow data.
 The SQLite database file can be easily shared between users.
-Second, the input data is added and the default values are modified according to one's needs.
+Second, the input data is added and the default values are replaced with the specific assumptions of the user.
 In the third step, the data is generated.
 This is further elaborated in the lower part of the process diagram colored in green.
 In the last step, the data is exported to a tabular format, e.g. XLSX or CSV.